-- Expanded reflections or expanded quotes from the Just Like Family Coalition.
-You might set an expectation that participants read these in advance of the meetings or read them together when you gather. - Discussion questions.
+- Expanded reflections or expanded quotes from the Just Like Family Coalition team.
+You might set an expectation that participants read these in advance of the meetings or read them together when you gather. - Scripture to consider in relation to the journey.
+The group leader chooses scripture that is most relevant for each section. - Discussion questions.
 Group discussion can be "round table" or "popcorn style", ensuring that everyone has space and a chance to speak.
-Larger groups may find it more effective to do breakouts for each section and then report back to the main group.
+Larger groups may find it more effective to choose do breakouts for each section and then report back to the main group.

 Reflection questions.
-Participants should keep a personal journal in which to answer reflection questions and record inspirations that occur during the group discussions or over the week.
-Assure individuals that they never have to share reflections unless they would like to.
+Participants should keep a personal journal in which to answer reflection questions and record epiphanies that occur during the group discussions or over the week.
+Assure individuals that they never have to share reflections unless they feel called to do so.